-Apple Fritter Pancakes are FULL of grated apples and they’re the perfect fall breakfast.
-Made with PROTEIN pancake mix, they fill you up too!
+Apple Fritter Pancakes are full of grated apples and they’re the perfect fall breakfast.
+Make them easily using a pancake mix or my favorite pancake recipe.

-Apple Fritter Pancakes are an easy pancake recipe that start with a protein pancake mix and have apples grated right in.
-They’re sweet enough to eat without syrup!
+Apple Fritter Pancakes are an easy pancake recipe with apples grated into the batter.
+They’re the perfect fall pancake recipe!

 Back when Jordan was a kid she learned that if she dunks her pancakes in syrup she can make the pancake to syrup ration tip to the syrup side of the balance.
 At that point I realized that I needed to try and do away with syrup if I could, which is why I started putting sprinkles inside pancakes.
 The sprinkles added crunch and sweetness – no syrup needed.
 That worked for years…and now I’ve done it again with apple fritter pancakes!